List of RWBY characters: Team STRQ

-The presumed leader of Team STRQ, and the mother of Ruby and stepmother of Yang whose gravestone is frequently visited by Ruby.
+The leader of Team STRQ, and the mother of Ruby and stepmother of Yang whose gravestone is frequently visited by Ruby.
 Her weapon was an axe-rifle hybrid.
 She is later revealed to be the second lover to Yang and Ruby's father, Taiyang, the first being Yang's mother, Raven.
 Summer wore a white hooded cloak similar to the red cloak Ruby would later wear, and she possessed silver eyes, which have devastating effects against the Grimm and passed this trait to Ruby..
 Summer went on a mission but never came back which deeply affected Ruby and Taiyang.
 Prior to her disappearance, Yang says that she remembered Summer as a "Super Mom", able to handle being a loving parent as well as able to go on dangerous missions.
 Qrow tells Ruby that even Ozpin did not know the nature of Summer's last mission, with Salem revealing herself as the one who is responsible for her fate.
 The finale of Volume 9 reveals that Summer lied about her last mission to her family, with only Raven knowing the truth.
 Her full name is a reference to the poem, The Last Rose of Summer, and her gravestone has a line from the poem, "Thus kindly I scatter."